 Wanji’s mission is to provide access to information on critical rights and development issues through mobile telephony and engage communities to reach people where they are, with the tools they have, and in ways that speak to them and empower them to make decisions impacting their futures.
 Wanji’s vision is to replicate a sustainable and effective model scaled to multiple country contexts to deliver content developed by partners to millions of beneficiaries.

 Wanji goes past traditional models of capacity building workshops, which are often costly and may not produce broad impact, and technologies which assume a high degree of financial resources.
 Wanji is the first mobile platform to curate material in several languages, ensuring the game’s reach to illiterate communities and those unable to transcribe into their local language.
 Wanji collaborates closely with partners to ensure that messaging is contextualized to the local context.
 Due to the elastic nature of platform, Wanji can be used to provide information on several development and rights issues and can be adapted to different country contexts quickly and effectively.
-Importantly, Wanji is able to gather comprehensive analytics through its data rich platform to ensure maximum impact and efficacy.
-We’ve partnered with behavioral economists to develop and refine a system that can analyze and measure in-game learning across repeat plays.
+Importantly, Wanji is able to gather comprehensive analytics through its data rich platform to measure reach and ensure maximum impact and efficacy.

 Planned Goals and Milestones